rusticstuff/simdutf8/README.md

 the targeted CPU.
 Use `RUSTFLAGS="-C target-feature=+avx2"` for the AVX 2 implementation or `RUSTFLAGS="-C target-feature=+sse4.2"`
 for the SSE 4.2 implementation.

-If you want to be able to call a SIMD implementation directly, use the `public_imp` feature flag.
-The validation implementations are then accessible via `simdutf8::{basic, compat}::imp::x86::{avx2, sse42}::validate_utf8()`.

 ### ARM64
 For ARM64 support Nightly Rust is needed and the crate feature `aarch64_neon` needs to be enabled.
 CAVE: If this features is not turned on the non-SIMD std library implementation is used.

+### Access to low-level functionality

 If you want to be able to call a SIMD implementation directly, use the `public_imp` feature flag.
-The validation implementations are then accessible via `simdutf8::{basic, compat}::imp::aarch64::neon::validate_utf8()`.
+The validation implementations are then accessible in the `simdutf8::{basic, compat}::imp` hierarchy.
+Traits facilitating streaming validation are available there as well.

 ## Optimisation flags
 Do not use [`opt-level = "z"`](https://doc.rust-lang.org/cargo/reference/profiles.html), which prevents inlining and makes